apache/cordova-docs/docs/en/edge/guide/plugin-development/android/index.md

 of an Android WebView with hooks attached to it.
 These plugins are represented as class mappings in the config.xml file.

-A plugin will consist of at least a single Java class that extends the `Plugin` class.
-A plugin **must** have a method called `execute` that must return a `PluginResult` object.
+A plugin will consist of at least a single Java class that extends the `CordovaPlugin` class.
+A plugin must override one of the `execute` methods from `CordovaPlugin`.
 In addition to this, there is a best practice that the plugin should handle pause and resume events, and should handle message passing between plugins.
 Plugins with long-running requests, background activity (e.g. playing media), listeners or internal state should implement the `onReset()` method as well.
 This method is run when the `WebView` navigates to a new page or refreshes, which reloads the Javascript.